Ephialtes manifestator♀︎

 Principle characteristic is the width of the face, that of E. manifestator is the widest.

-It is a middle-large to large wasp [2].
+It is a middle-large to large wasp [Fitton et al. 1988].

-The charcteristics of the species are [2]:
+The characteristics of the species are [Fitton et al. 1988]:

-1. length ovipositor > 3,6x length hind tibia
+1. Ovipositor: length > 3,6x length hind tibia

 Ephialtes manifestator ♀︎, length ovipositor > 3.6x length hind tibia

-2. Clypeus wide, wider than 1,7x height from antenna base to lower edge clypeus
+2. Clypeus: wide, wider than 1,7x height from antenna base to lower edge clypeus

 Ephialtes manifestator ♀︎, face width: width (w) > 1.7 x height (h)